 Like letters of protest, this program offers people a low-cost opportunity to identify problems with pending applications and ask the PTO to address them, thereby potentially avoiding the expense and burden associated with addressing them directly through a notice of opposition.
 Unlike notices of opposition, the person notifying the PTO of an improper specimen does not need to be someone who believes they would be damaged by registration of the mark that is the subject of the pending application.
 Because the PTO accepts notices of improper specimens only prior to the deadline for opposition, this pilot program will not address improper specimens submitted after the publication period expires.

-Although not stated expressly in the PTO's materials, this pilot program seems to have a purpose similar to some of the PTO's other programs, like the proposed streamlined cancellation process described here and the audit program originally described here (and which went into effect in November, 2017).
+Although not stated expressly in the PTO's materials, this pilot program seems to have a purpose similar to some of the PTO's other programs, like the proposed streamlined cancellation process described in "Cheaper, Faster, … Better?" and the audit program originally described in "Audits: They’re Not Just for the IRS Any More" (and which went into effect in November, 2017).
 All seem generally designed to promote the accuracy and integrity of the federal trademark register.

 This PTO program seems to be seeking assistance in identifying a particular type of improper specimen, namely, mock ups or fabricated specimens.
 Current technology makes it all too easy to create an image that could appear to be a genuine specimen even though the applicant has not made use of the mark in commerce.
 On the flip side, there are some specimens that are accepted as genuine even if it doesn't look like much effort went into creating them.